 Diabetes affects your body’s ability to use insulin.
 Think of insulin as the key that unlocks your cells, letting glucose in for energy.
 People with diabetes use a variety of treatments to help their bodies use the glucose in their blood.
 One very important treatment is insulin injections.

 If you inject too much insulin, your blood sugar may drop too low.
 People also sometimes inject insulin when planning to eat a big meal, but then they do not eat enough.
-Additionally, excess physical activity without eating enough can cause a blood sugar drop.

 Other Causes of Low Blood Sugar